To establish your products or services in the Asia-Pacific region, you will need a clear sales and marketing strategy.

 Your image as an exporter from Northern Ireland.
 For example, if customers can buy similar products from closer countries, you will need to overcome the distances and time zone differences to establish yourself.

-Options for selling
+Options for selling to Asia-Pacific countries

 You'll need to decide how to sell your products or services.